Diocese of Le Puy-en-Velay: Election of 1053

-On 25 December 1051, Pope Leo IX granted Bishop Stephanus de Mercour the right to wear the pallium on Christmas, the Epiphany, Holy Thursday, Easter, the Ascension, Pentecost, the feasts of S. Peter and S. Paul and S. Andrew, in all solemn feasts of the Virgin Mary, and the dedication of his cathedral.
+On 25 December 1051, Pope Leo IX granted the bishop of Puy, Stephen of Mercour, the right to wear the pallium on Christmas, the Epiphany, Holy Thursday, Easter, the Ascension, Pentecost, the feasts of S. Peter and S. Paul and S. Andrew, in all solemn feasts of the Virgin Mary, and the dedication of his cathedral.
 This was conditional on the observance of the rule that the bishops of Le Puy were to be consecrated by the pope.

-Bishop Stephanus de Mercour died at the beginning of 1053.
-Dissension arose immediately between the clergy of the diocese and Henry I, King of the Franks (1031–1060) The clergy, people, and nobility chose Petrus, the archdeacon and provost of the cathedral, and the nephew of the late bishop Stephanus, and informed the king that he was the one to be consecrated.
+Bishop Stephen died at the beginning of 1053.
+Dissension arose immediately between the clergy of the diocese and King Henry I (1031–1060) The clergy, people, and nobility chose Peter, the archdeacon and provost of the cathedral, and the nephew of Stephen, and informed the king that he was the one to be consecrated.
 The king put them off, despite interjections from those who were at the meeting in the presence of the king and bishops.
-Money was spread around, and the count of Toulouse and his wife put forward as bishop-elect Bertramnus, the Archdeacon of Mende.
+Money was spread around, and the count and countess of Toulouse put forward as bishop-elect Bertram, the archdeacon of Mende.
 The cry of simony was immediately raised.
 The matter had to be referred to Pope Leo IX, who was in Ravenna at the time, on his journey from Germany to Rome.

-The delegation was headed by Archbishop Hugo of Besançon, Bishop Aimo of Sion (Switzerland), Bishop Artaldus of Grenoble, with the counsel of Archbishop Leodegarius of Vienne, who was a canon of Le Puy.
+The delegation was headed by Archbishop Hugh of Besançon, Bishop Aimo of Sion (Switzerland), Bishop Artald of Grenoble, with the counsel of Archbishop Leodegarius of Vienne, who was a canon of Le Puy.
 They were received by the pope on 13 March 1053.
-After the documents of Pope Sylvester II and Pope Gregory V were read to him, he praised and confirmed the election of bishop-elect Petrus.
-Peter was ordained a priest by Cardinal Umbertus of Santa Rufina, and consecrated by the pope himself.
+After the documents of Pope Sylvester II and Pope Gregory V were read to him, he praised and confirmed the election of bishop-elect Peter.
+Peter was ordained a priest by Cardinal Umbert of Santa Rufina, and consecrated by the pope himself.